chrisjos007/solidforpython/SOLID.md

 ## Design Concepts

-### 1. Single Responsibility Principle
+### **1. Single Responsibility Principle (SRP)**
   *A class should have a single responsibility and a single reason to change*

 When we are required to add functionality to a program, it is wrong to append everything into existing classes.
-Rather, each functionalty needs to be wrapped up into separate classes whose functionality should be the sole reason for any modifications in the class.
+Rather, each functionality needs to be wrapped up into separate classes whose functionality should be the sole reason for any modifications in the class.
+Excessive coupling needs to be avoided as it makes introducing changes difficult.
 #### Example
       class student:
           def __init__(self, name):